Preparing for the ALJ Hearings

 What Happens at the ALJ Hearing?

-The ALJ hearing process is actually a fairly informal proceeding that is usually held at a Social Security hearings office.
+The ALJ Discussion process is actually a fairly informal proceeding that is usually held at a Social Security hearings office.

-After the hearing, you can generally expect a decision within 60 days.
+After the ALJ Discussion, you can generally expect a decision within 60 days.